Marketing BA (Hons) (Combined Honours)

 The departmental assessment strategy has been created in accordance to the University's Teaching, Learning & Assessment strategy.

-Students completing the BA Marketing combined honours programme will meet the QAA’s Benchmark document’s standards on knowledge and understanding, skills and the assessment strategies.
+Students completing the BA Marketing combined honours programme should meet the QAA’s Benchmark document’s standards on knowledge and understanding, skills and the assessment strategies.

-In addition the student will have amassed valuable life skills such as self-awareness, creative problem solving, and autonomy, which can be applied in a wide variety of circumstances which they will face.
+In addition the student will have amassed valuable life skills such as self-awareness, creative problem solving, and autonomy, which could be applied in a wide variety of circumstances which they will face.